 Parents often call us asking if they need to have their child naturalized now that the adoption is final.
 The answer to this is easy – no.

-As long as your child was born on or after February 28, 1983, and you have a finalized adoption, your child is already a U.S. citizen.
+As long as your child was born on or after February 28, 1983, and you have a finalized adoption recognized by the U.S., your child is already a U.S. citizen.
 Naturalization is the process of asking permission to become a U.S. citizen.
-Adopted children now gain citizenship automatically and no longer need to apply for citizenship.
+Adopted children who satisfy the requirements of the Child Citizenship Act of 2000 now gain citizenship automatically.

 If your child’s adoption was finalized in his or her country of birth, and your child entered the U.S. on an IH-3 or IR-3 visa, you may have received a Certificate of Citizenship (also called a COC) automatically shortly after arrival, usually issued in the child’s birth name.
 For all other adoptions including when a child entered the U.S. on an IH-4 or IR-4 visa, you must apply for the COC after the adoption is finalized in your state.